-- The Rural Area is illustrated on Schedule A. The Town is committed to the longterm protection of the character of the Rural Area. - Limited residential development shall occur in the Rural Area in accordance with the land division policies in Section 6.3.5.

-- In areas that are occupied by agricultural uses, all types, sizes and intensities of agricultural uses and normal farm practices are promoted and protected in accordance with Provincial regulations. - 4.
+- 1. The Rural Area is illustrated on Schedule A. The Town is committed to the longterm protection of the character of the Rural Area. - 2.
+Limited residential development shall occur in the Rural Area in accordance with the land division policies in Section 6.3.5. - In areas that are occupied by agricultural uses, all types, sizes and intensities of agricultural uses and normal farm practices are promoted and protected in accordance with Provincial regulations. - 4.
 Impacts from new or expanding non-agricultural uses on surrounding agricultural uses/operations and lands should be mitigated to the extent feasible.
-New uses, excluding new uses on existing Jots of record, the creation of Jots and nNew or expanding livestock operations shall not be permitted comply with the Provincial Minimum Distance Separation formulae as it may restrict the Town from accommodating future growth.
-Existing livestock operations may be permitted to continue.
+New uses, excluding new uses on existing lots of record, the creation of lots and new or expanding livestock operations shall comply with the Provincial Minimum Distance Separation formulae.
 Notwithstanding the foregoing, MDS I shall not apply to existing lots of record where a livestock facility is destroyed in whole, or in part, by a catastrophe, and MDS II shall not be applied when the livestock facility is rebuilt, provided it is built no closer to surrounding land uses and lot lines than prior to the catastrophe, there is no increased impact to the sensitive lands uses, and the size of the facility and number of livestock units has not increased.
-For the purposes of the Plan, all cometeries within the Town shall be classified as a Type B land use under the Minimum Distance Separation Formulae. - 5.
-Impacts from new or expanding aggregate extraction operations, mining exploration operations or mining sites on adjacent or nearby sensitive land uses that either exist or are planned shall be mitigated.
+For the purposes of the Plan, all cemeteries within the Town shall be classified as a Type B land use under the Minimum Distance Separation Formulae.

+- 5. Impacts from new or expanding aggregate extraction operations, mining exploration operations or mining sites on adjacent or nearby sensitive land uses that either exist or are planned shall be mitigated.
 Any developments shall be appropriately separated from sensitive land uses and may require the submission of technical studies in addition to the ones identified under the Aggregate Resources Act and/or Mining Act.
 Conversely, any new development of a sensitive land use in proximity to existing or planned aggregate extraction operations, mining exploration operations or mining sites shall meet Provincial requirements for separation distances.
 However, should an active extraction area cease or be modified, separation distances may be reduced in consultation with the appropriate authorities. - Development will be subject to policies of Section 3.10 and boundaries of Schedule B1 to determine any natural resources, Natural Heritage Features and Functions, which may be a constraint to development.

-Subject to the Land Use and Built Form policies of Section 4.9.2, the following uses shall assist in guiding the broad range of development permitted within Rural Areas recognizing that a more definitive list shall be provided in the Zoning By-law.
+Subject to the Land Use and Built Form policies of Section 4.9.2, the following uses shall assist in guiding the broad range of development permitted within Rural Areas, recognizing that a more definitive list shall be provided in the Zoning By-law.